datatrail-jhu/03_fileorganization/manuscript/06_nav_terminal.md

 ### Why manage files in the Terminal?

 As we've discussed, the Terminal is a command-based interface to a computer operating system.
 This turns out to be a very flexible and fast way to manage your files once you become comfortable with a few commands.
 Let's say that you wanted to make a copy of a folder.
 Whether on RStudio Cloud or on Google Drive, you would need to go through a series of clicks and typing to find that folder, copy it, and rename it.
-Within the Terminal, this can all be acheived with a single command.
+Within the Terminal, this can all be achieved with a single command.

 ### File system example and vocabulary